Deadline: 14 September 2018

 What is the ENAS Award and what can it do for you?

 ENAS is all about networking and sharing ideas for better student sport.
 The purpose of the annual ENAS Award is to support the innovative development of projects by institutions which contribute to the development and recognition of Student Sport and can serve as inspiration to your colleagues abroad.

 For Trinity College Dublin Head of Sport and Recreation Michelle Tanner, winning the ENAS Award in 2012 was the start of new adventures and contact within and outside of the University as she mentions in her testimonial below:

 ‘The ENAS award for the Trinity Olympians Project in 2012 has raised the profile of Trinity Sport internally and externally.
 The Award was celebrated by the Provost, Vice President for Global relations, Chief Operating Officer and other key decision makers in the University.
 It literally opened doors to discussions about the importance and impact of sport within the University which yielded commitments to sports facility developments.
 The prize fund supported development and training for the sports team and created a great sense of achievement and pride in our work.
 It was without doubt a game changer in the development of Trinity Sport and I hope a source of inspiration to other ENAS members because if Trinity Sport could do it, so can you!’

 How to apply?

 Just take a few minutes, read the terms and conditions, fill out the online application form by clicking the button below (approx. duration 15min) and keep your fingers crossed.
 That’s it.

-The application deadline for the 2018 ENAS Award will be announced closer to the time of the 2018 Forum and Assembly.
+The application deadline for the 2018 ENAS Award has been set at 14 September 2018.
 The award winners are then announced at the closing dinner of the Forum in Nijmegen, the Netherlands.

 Who can apply?

 Who selects the winner?

 Since 2015, there has been a 2 step judging process (selection committee + member voting)

 Contact Margo de Lange, ENAS Policy and Project Officer here: email@example.com